slumk/safepass/README.md

 >Create Your Profile Using A Master Password/Sign Into Existing Account Using Old Password.

->Choose The Lock Template You Want To Save The Password Into ( Only Three Locking Methods Available Right Now,You Can Save Additional App Passwords Using Custom Method)
+>Choose The Lock Template You Want To Save The Password Into ( Only Three Fast Locking Methods Available Right Now,You Can Save Additional App Passwords Using Custom Method)

 >You Can Retrieve Your Saved Passwords Using Get Saved Passwords Option.